Mortgage Interest Tax Deduction

 The chief requirement for being able to deduct interest payments is that the loan was secured by your primary or secondary home for which it’s being used to buy, build or improve.
 You cannot claim a deduction on personal loans or loans secured by a third, fourth or other home.

-How Does the Mortgage Interest Tax Deduction Work in 2021?
+How Does the Mortgage Interest Tax Deduction Work for 2022 Taxes?

 The mortgage interest tax deduction can be enough to allow homeowners to itemize their deductions instead of claiming the standard deduction on their income tax return.
 The itemized deduction has historically been the single largest deduction for most homeowners.